spartokos99/MusicMetaWriter/README.md

 ## ⚠️ Warning

 **Please be aware that I am a solo developer and this is my first Avalonia project, so bugs/errors may occur.**
+> Report any crashes, weird behavior or missing features.
+> Your feedback will shape the future of this tool!

+Thanks for testing!

 ## 📸 Screenshots